oddbird/oddsite/README.rst

 Deployment
 ----------

-The site is auto-deployed on Netlify from the `master` branch on Github.
+The site is auto-deployed on Netlify from the `master` branch on GitHub.
 Deploys are automated on push to master, and triggered nightly via IFTTT webhooks.

 For testing production locally, run ``gulp prod`` to build the site under ``output/`` (git-ignored).
 Run ``gulp prod-serve`` to view your changes to the production code before committing.

 Use branches and PRs for major changes, and Netlify will create staging previews for functional review before merge.